-For more information on preventive care services, see The Empire Plan Preventive Care Coverage Guide on NYSHIP Online (see Contact Information, page 147).
-From the NYSHIP Online homepage, select Using Your Benefits.
-You can also go to www.hhs.gov/healthcare/rights/preventive-care.
+For more information on preventive care services, see The Empire Plan Preventive Care Coverage Guide on NYSHIP Online (see Contact Information, page 151).
+From the NYSHIP Online homepage, select Using Your Benefits and then Current Publications.
+You can also go to www.hhs.gov/healthcare/about-the-aca/preventive-care/index.html.
 The Medical/Surgical Program may provide upon request a copy of the comprehensive guidelines supported by HRSA, items or services with an "A" or "B" rating from USPSTF and immunizations recommended by ACIP.
 The Medical/Surgical Program covers the following: